Here’s how to deal with the 3 types of narcissists that you are most likely to meet.

 Sometimes, they can completely destroy your own self-esteem without your knowledge.

-Here are the three different types of narcissists that you are most likely to meet.
+Here are the 3 types of narcissists that you are most likely to meet and how to deal with them

 1) The Overt Narcissist